 If you feel that I am not interpreting the situation fairly, let me remind you that I am neither an Arab nor a born Muslim, and I have been insulted in many different ways on the assumption that I do not know my Islam.
 It hurts, but what you have to remind yourself of is,

 “O you men!
 Surely We have created you of a male and a female, and made you tribes and families that you may know one another, surely the most honorable of you with Allah is the one among you most careful (of his duty); surely Allah is Knowing, Aware.”
 (49: 13)

-So, sister, take strength from you good deeds and all your efforts.
+So, sister, take strength from your good deeds and all your efforts.
 Be mindful that we are all going through different realities as Muslims, and some have more experience and understanding than others in associating with people from different cultures.
 They may not even comprehend why, with all the freedom of the West, you have chosen to live there, and only you know the realities of that myth of freedom.
-You are living in a world that is being forced to face the prejudices of the outside world, and being from the outside world you will be tested, and, as a test of your understanding, just try to see what they see.
+You are living in a world that is being forced to face the prejudices of the outside world.
+Being from the outside world you will be tested, and, as a test of your understanding, just try to see what they see.
 With modesty, they may be able be a little more accepting, in sha’ Allah.

 Disclaimer: The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.
 In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.